jbahemia/Caris-Tools/README.md

 ---

+## `order1a_filter.bat`

+This will prompt for a folder containing HIPS project folders or a specific hips file and then run an order 1 IHO filter

+You have to provide the HIPS batch exe file path in the code:

+`carisBatch=C:\Program Files\CARIS\HIPS and SIPS\11.4\bin\carisbatch.exe`

+---

 ## `recompute_CSAR.bat`

-This will prompt for a folder containing csar and then recompute everything inside
+This will prompt for a folder containing csar or a specific csar file and then recompute everything inside

 You have to provide the HIPS batch exe file path in the code: